Kyrgyz Funeral Traditions

 When a person passes away, their close relatives and neighbours are informed first.
 Typically, the neighbors arrive first to comfort the person who discovered the death and to stay with them until the police, ambulance, or relatives arrive.

-Once the death is confirmed, the body is immediately transported to the deceased’s village or homeland, where their ancestors are usually buried.
+Once the death is confirmed, the body is immediately transported to the deceased’s birth village or homeland, where their ancestors are usually buried.
 Along with the body, personal belongings, such as clothes, are taken to be hung on the yurt.
 The body is transported by truck, accompanied by close relatives and anyone who hears the news.

 By tradition, people express their grief openly and guests will begin crying long before they reach the home of the deceased.
 One of the significant rituals during the funeral is called “koshok” (lamentations in the form of verses).

 Women in the yurt cry loudly and sing “koshok”, while men mourn outside.
 The tradition of mourning cry originates from Tengrism and is preserved among the Kyrgyz to this day.
-Koshok is performed mainly by women and are even professional women who can be hired for it.
+Koshok is performed mainly by women and there are even professional women who can be hired for it.
 After three days of public mourning, the dead person is buried, wrapped in white cloth according to Islamic beliefs.
 If the close relatives do not cry loudly, guests might judge one.

 The men mourn outside the yurt, crying loudly.
 The closest male relatives of the deceased lean against the yurt, raising their voices in grief.
 On the day of mourning, everyone keeps their traditional headwear on throughout the day.
 Close relatives, especially the women, continue to wear their zholuk (scarf) for the next 40 days.
-The widow must also wear dark-coloured clothing for at least a year after the funeral.
+A widow must also wear dark-coloured clothing for at least a year after the funeral.

 A message about the death is sent to all distant relatives, acquaintances, and friends.
 As the men approach the yurt, they mourn loudly.
 After this, the women enter the yurt and begin their mourning and crying.
 Before anyone enters, the family elder (Aksakal) offers a prayer and remembrance for the deceased outside the yurt.
+Nowadays there is also sometimes an imam reciting Islamic verses inside the yurt.
+If the deceased one has been living in a large city, it is also possible that the people are invited to a ballroom where food is served and Islamic rites are carried out.
+This is a more modern way of organizing the funeral.

 Burying the body to the cemetery